ethereum/pos-evolution/pos-evolution.md

 One can think of each chain of a leaf block $B_l$ as storing the state of its own last justified pair.
 During an epoch, new attestations to blocks in the chain updates the GHOST-relevant list of latest attestations $M$ but not the FFG-relevant justification and finalization information of the chain until the next epoch boundary block.
 This way, the *FFG part* of the protocol always works with the *frozen until next epoch* information, while the *GHOST part* of the protocol is being updated continuously with the attestations.

+The fork-choice function of Gasper went through several updates and changes during the years.
+To see how this evolved over the years, see [this chapter](https://eth2book.info/capella/part3/forkchoice/).

 <details><summary>fork-choice</summary>

-The fork-choice is implemented through a `store` object that contains received fork-choice-relevant information, and a function `get_head(store)`.
+The fork-choice is implemented through a `store` object that contains received fork-choice-relevant information, and a function `get_head(store)`. `Store` represents the view $G$ of a validator.

 ```python
 @dataclass